-Alaska Firewood is a special kind of firewood.
-In addition to the standard kiln drying and size calibration procedure, these firewood are completely cleaned from their own bark, as well as the complete grinding procedure.
-This allows you to get a really extra-class product that is ideal for a fireplace with a glass door.
-By removing the bark, we get rid of the excessive soot that lies on the glass of the fireplace, thereby depriving the main advantage of this type of fireplace – to contemplate the beautiful game of fire with the fireplace’s door closed.
-But we thought not only about the combustion process in terms of comfort of use and aesthetics, we also thought about the combustion process in terms of convenience to quickly ignite a fire in the fireplace and be able to maintain it there for a long time.
-It is for this purpose that our set of firewood consists of birch, oak and alder.
+Firewood is a special kind of firewood.
+In addition to the standard chamber drying and sizing procedure, these woods undergo a complete cleaning of their own bark, as well as a complete grinding procedure.
+This allows you to get a truly extra-class product, which is ideal for a fireplace insert with a glass door.
+Having removed the bark, we get rid of the excess soot, which lays down on deposits during the heating of a fireplace with a glass door, thereby depriving the main advantage of this type of fireplace – to contemplate the beautiful play of fire with the door of the fireplace insert closed.
+But we thought not only about the combustion process from the point of view of comfort of use and aesthetics, we also thought about the combustion process from the point of view of convenience, to quickly light up a fire in the fireplace and be able to maintain it there for a long time.
+It is with this purpose in mind that our fireplace set consists of birch, oak and alder.

-If you heed our advice in using Alaska firewood according to our recipe, then no doubt you will get a great result and soon want to repeat it.
+If you heed our advice on using Alaska firewood according to our recipe, then no doubt, you will get an excellent result and you will want to repeat it soon.